Grant Proposal FAQs

 I have an idea for a funded project.
 How should I proceed?

 Discuss your idea with colleagues to gain additional insight into your concept and identify potential collaborators who can contribute valuable expertise.
-You also may contact the Office Research Services about your proposal early in the process.
+You also may contact the Office of Sponsored Programs and Research Services about your proposal early in the process.
 The staff can help locate funding sources and assist you with the proposal development process.

 I am applying for a grant and the application forms asks for the signature of my "Department Chairperson, or other University official."
 Who should I get to sign?